Web Design and Web Development Career Information

 Good web design is built upon a strong foundation of graphic design fundamentals.
 Once you understand basic design principles, you are then ready to learn the stuff that is unique to web design.
 Learning the technical skills (such as how to use particular programs or how to write HTML and CSS) should not take priority over learning how to actually design.
 The tools of the job are always changing, but basic design fundamentals never do.

-- Not every employer requires a web designer to have a college degree, but many do.
-A design education can open doors that might otherwise be closed to you and give you an edge against equally talented competition.
+- Web design courses can open doors that might otherwise be closed to you and give you an edge against equally talented competition.